biowdl/TALON-WDL/docs/index.md

-    "Pipeline.pipelineRunName": "A short name to distinguish a run.", "Pipeline.dockerImagesFile": "A file listing the used docker images.", "Pipeline.runTranscriptClean": "Set to true in order to run TranscriptClean, set to false in order to disable TranscriptClean.", "Pipeline.sampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2, this should be either 'splice'(directRNA) or 'splice:hq'(cDNA).", "Pipeline.sampleWorkflow.variantVCF": "A VCF file with common variants should be supplied when running TranscriptClean, this will make sure TranscriptClean does not correct those known variants.", }
+    "Pipeline.pipelineRunName": "A short name to distinguish a run.", "Pipeline.dockerImagesFile": "A file listing the used docker images.", "Pipeline.runTranscriptClean": "Set to true in order to run TranscriptClean, set to false in order to disable TranscriptClean.", "Pipeline.executeSampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2, this should be either 'splice'(directRNA) or 'splice:hq'(cDNA).", "Pipeline.executeSampleWorkflow.variantVCF": "A VCF file with common variants should be supplied when running TranscriptClean, this will make sure TranscriptClean does not correct those known variants.", }
 ```